This post may contain affiliate links. Please read myย disclosure policy.

-This is the first whole roasted ham appearing here on LCK and, if I do say so myself, it was totally worth the wait.
-This Maple Glazed Ham is fall-off-the-bone tender and slathered in a sweet, tangy, and salty maple glaze.
+This is the first whole roasted ham to appear here on LCK, and if I do say so myself, it was totally worth the wait.
+This Maple Glazed Ham is fall-apart tender, glazed to perfection, and bursting with cozy, comforting flavors that evoke everything good about the holidays.

 Ingredients Needed

-- Ham: I use a 10 pound naturally-cured, spiral-sliced, bone-in ham.
-Keep in mind if you’re using a different size, the cooking time will change.
+- Ham: I use a 10-pound naturally-cured, spiral-sliced, bone-in ham.
+Keep in mind that if youโre using a different size ham, the cooking time will change.

-In this recipe, we’re talking about a fully cooked ham, usually marked as “ready-to-eat.”
-We usually find good quality ham either at Whole Foods or Butcherbox.
+In this recipe, weโre using a fully cooked ham, usually labeled โready-to-eat.โ We typically find good-quality ham either at Whole Foods or Butcherbox.

 First and foremost, we recommend purchasing a ham that is free of antibiotics and nitrates.
 After that, you can choose between bone-in, semi-boneless, or boneless.
-We used a bone-in spiral-sliced ham, first of all because we wanted to be able to use the ham bone in other recipes but also because spiral-cut ham is easy to serve since it’s already halfway cut!
+We used a bone-in spiral-sliced ham because we wanted to use the ham bone in other recipes, and because spiral-cut ham is easy to serve since itโs already halfway cut!

 How to Make Maple Glazed Ham

-Since the ham is already fully cooked, the only thing you’re doing is making the glaze and “warming” it up!
+Since the ham is already fully cooked, the only thing youโre doing is making the glaze and bringing it up to temperature!

-- Cook the ham: Bring the ham to room temperature for an hour, then place it on an oven-safe wire rack inside a roasting pan.
-Score it with a knife then cover it with foil and roast at 325ºF for 2½ hours.
+- Bring the ham to room temperature: Bring the ham to room temperature for an hour, then place it on an oven-safe wire rack inside a roasting pan.

-- Make the glaze: In a small pot, mix together maple syrup, coconut sugar, dijon, and spices.
+- Make the glaze: While the ham cooks, combine maple syrup, coconut sugar, Dijon mustard, cinnamon, ginger, cloves, and cayenne if using in a small pot.
 Bring to a boil, then set aside.

-Keep in mind that if you’re using a different-sized ham, the cooking time will change.
-As always, the best way to check that meat is done cooking is to check the internal temperature using a meat thermometer or Thermapen MK4.
-After the initial cooking time, the temperature should be 120ºF.
-Once you add the glaze and finish cooking the internal temperature of the ham should be at least 140ºF.
-Once it’s reached 140ºF, it’s good to go!
+After the initial cooking time, the temperature should be 120ยบF.
+Once you add the glaze and finish cooking the internal temperature of the ham should be at least 140ยบF.
+Once itโs reached 140ยบF, itโs good to go!

-You’ll bake it covered for the first 2½ hours, then uncover it and cook it for another 30 minutes!
+Youโll bake it covered for the first 2ยฝ hours, then uncover it and cook it for another 30 minutes!

 Covering it during the majority of the cooking time helps keep it moist while cooking it uncovered for the last 30 minutes allows the skin to get that golden-brown finish!